 them to the elite 60-member Honor Guard.

 Then, the Honor Guard along with the Drill

 these 16-20 selected from the 60 who become

 the award-winning U.S. Coast Guard Silent

 Members of the Drill Team have double duties in the Honor Guard.
 Their first duty is to the Honor Guard to serve in capacities to include: Firing Party, Body Bearing Team and Colors.
-As members of the Honor Guard, they participate in joint military colors ceremonies, and other ceremonial displays requested by the White House and Pentagon.
-The Honor Guard also supplies Coast Guard representation in the traditional ceremonial guard of the Tomb of the Unknowns.
 When not involved with their Honor Guard duties, the Drill Team is on the road, representing the Coast Guard in a wide variety of parades, competitions and celebrations.

 Some trips are remembered by Drill Team members for their special demands on precision and perseverance, such as the 3 mile parade in which they marched during the week of St. Patrick's Day in Savannah, Georgia- and the effort to stay on their feet while performing precision parade manual drill on cobbled streets in the second largest St. Patrick's Day parade in the United States.